 Many historic pa sites are still clearly visible from the main road up the Awhitu Peninsula.

 European settler history on the Peninsula dates from early 1836 with the arrival of missionaries at Orua Bay.
 At that time, the area was still 50% forested.
 There are many rich and varied stories told of early settlers on the Peninsula.
 Descendants of many of these original families still live in the area.
-For those interested in history, a fascinating and very detailed book on Awhitu entitled ‘Heads Harbour & Hills’ was published by the Awhitu History Book Society in 1999, (available for $30 as an Awhitu Plunket fundraiser, contact us for details of how to obtain this book).
+For those interested in history, a fascinating and very detailed book on Awhitu entitled ‘Heads Harbour & Hills’ edited by Rachael Hawken and Lloyd Walker was published by the Awhitu History Book Society in 1999 (available for loan and in-library use from Waiuku and other Auckland Libraries).

 Over the decades, much Awhitu native forest was logged or burnt, until by the turn of the century only 7% of the Peninsula remained in bush, and pastoral farming became the predominant use.
 The valuable produce from these farms was supplied in ever increasing quantities to satisfy the needs of a growing Auckland.
 Unfortunately, as in many other areas of our country, the widespread land use change often resulted in the degradation of our waterways and harbour, draining of wetlands, and soil erosion.

 Today, the Awhitu community is attempting to redress the environmental damage we humans caused in the past.